daniCh8/road-segmentation-eth-cil-2020/README.md

 Note that the test images have a shape of  `608*608*3`, whereas the training images are  `400*400*3`.
 In order to make the predictions, we cut the test images in four squares of  size `400*400*3`, and then recomposed the full prediction merging those blocks, averaging the pixels in common.
 This is done in the function  `merge prediction`, which can be found in the [utils](/src/utils.py) module.

 ## Usage
-The whole ensemble can be trained from scratch either using all the cells in [this jupyter notebook](/src/all_in_one_predictor.ipynb) or using [this python file](/src/trainer.py) as explained below in the [Usage in Leonhard](#usage-in-leonhard) section.
+The whole ensemble can be trained from scratch either running all the cells in [this jupyter notebook](/src/all_in_one_predictor.ipynb) or using [this python file](/src/trainer.py) as explained below in the [Usage in Leonhard](#usage-in-leonhard) section.
 Note that you will still need the Google Maps API data, that we can't upload for copyright reasons.

 The training and checkpointing process of the nets is all handled by [model.py](/src/model.py), that contains the class `NNet`: